deadlyvipers/dojo_rules/introduction.md

 Hi!
-My name is Paul Alexandru.
+My name is Paul Alexandru and my favorite Code School path is JavaScript.